This article describes the process to mount and access a Volume Restore on Windows-based operating systems.

 4. You will see the configuration page shown in Figure 2.

-5. Datto appliances have the ability to protect iSCSI shares via CHAP authentication.
+5. Datto appliances can protect iSCSI shares with CHAP authentication.
 Adding CHAP authentication to the share helps protect its data against networking attacks by requiring endpoints to provide access credentials to each other.
 To activate this feature, check the Enable CHAP authentication box.
 Enter the following information:

 - CHAP Username: Create a username which endpoints will use to connect to the iSCSI share on the Datto appliance.